Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 round
 The target’s impact echoes as a second shock slams it further into the ground.
 The target must make a CON Saving Throw.
 On a Failure, the creature takes 3d8 Bludgeoning damage and has the Dazed condition until the end of its next turn.
-At Higher Levels.
-The damage increases by 2d8 for every slot level above 3.
+**Using a Higher-Level Spell Slot.** The damage increases by 2d8 for every slot level above 3.
 - **Classes**: Artificer, Druid, Ranger
 *(Source: CS)*